keraban-rocha/ibov-trading/README.md

 Asset managers, individual investors, pension funds and virtually every trader daily face the challenge of deciding whether to buy or sell a security.
 But a particular one is faced by the long-only equities investor, that must maintain a long (bought) position at all times, even when the market is suffering losses.
 Moreover, timing the market is an extremely challenging endeavor, so it is difficult to decide *when* to reduce long exposure.

 In order to address this problem, I tested a simple moving average (SMA) strategy analysing specifically its results when **only sell (short) signals** are considered.
 The idea is that, if the strategy is effective, those investors can use it to time the market and reduce their long exposure.
-I also analysed, given the effectiveness of the strategy, what is the best way to do that.
-We'll also look into long-only signals but mostly for comparison purposes.

 Before we dive in the strategy *per se*, here's a step-by-step guide to use this repository.